shaikjafreen/collaborative-editor/README.md

-# React + Vite
+🧩 API INTEGRATION
+COMPANY: CODTECH IT SOLUTIONS
+NAME: Shaik Syed Jafreen
+INTERN ID: CT06DG2850
+DOMAIN: FULL STACK WEB DEVELOPMENT
+DURATION: 6 WEEKS
+MENTOR: Neela Santhosh Kumar

-📦 React + Vite Template
+⚛️ React + Vite
-This project template provides a minimal React setup using Vite, optimized for fast development with Hot Module Replacement (HMR).
-It's a great starting point for building modern React applications with excellent speed and developer experience.

-🔌 Available Plugins
-Currently, there are two official Vite plugins for React:
+🚀 Minimal React Setup with Hot Module Replacement (HMR) This is a lightweight React boilerplate built with Vite for blazing-fast development.
+It uses Hot Module Replacement (HMR) for instant updates during development and includes a basic ESLint configuration to help catch common bugs.

+📌 Features
+⚡ Super-fast startup and build with Vite

+♻️ Hot Module Replacement for smooth development

+🧩 Plugin support for Babel or SWC

+✅ Built-in ESLint setup

+🛠️ Easily extendable for production use

+🛠️ Technologies Used
+React – For building UI components

-@vitejs/plugin-react – Uses Babel under the hood and supports Fast Refresh.
+Vite – As the build tool and dev server

+ESLint – For static code analysis

+JavaScript (or TypeScript) – For logic and component structure

+GitHub – For version control and hosting

+🔌 Available Plugins for React
+Vite supports two main React plugins:

+@vitejs/plugin-react
+➤ Uses Babel
+➤ Offers Fast Refresh and wide compatibility

+@vitejs/plugin-react-swc
+➤ Uses SWC (Speedy Web Compiler)
-@vitejs/plugin-react-swc – Uses SWC, a much faster compiler, also with Fast Refresh.
+➤ Faster than Babel, also with Fast Refresh

-Both plugins are suitable depending on whether you prefer Babel (more features and compatibility) or SWC (better performance).
+Choose Babel for more compatibility or SWC for speed.

+⚙️ How It Works
+Vite serves your React code using modern ESM (ES Modules).

+When you save changes, HMR updates only the affected modules in the browser instantly.

+Plugins help you integrate JSX compilation via Babel or SWC.

+ESLint catches errors during development in supported editors or CLI.

 🧹 ESLint Configuration
-This template includes a basic ESLint setup to help you catch common issues during development.
-You can expand this configuration based on your team’s code style or project requirements.
+This template includes a basic .eslintrc.cjs file to catch common issues.
+You can expand it by:

+Enabling type-aware linting with TypeScript

+Adding rules for style guides (e.g., Airbnb, Standard, Prettier)

+Using editor plugins for real-time lint feedback

-✅ Recommendation for Production
+✅ Production Recommendations
-For larger or production-ready applications, it’s best to:

-Use TypeScript for static type checking
+✅ Use TypeScript for type safety

-Enable type-aware ESLint rules to catch more bugs at development time
+✅ Enable type-aware ESLint rules

+✅ Split components into reusable folders

+✅ Lazy load large components or routes

+✅ Use .env files for secrets/configs

-You can explore the React + TypeScript template provided by Vite to integrate TypeScript and advanced ESLint settings into your project.
+Check out the official React + TypeScript template for an advanced setup.
-#with the  direct links description to understand clearly
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+🚧 To Do
+ Add support for TypeScript

+ Add testing with Vitest or Jest

+ Set up routing (React Router DOM)

+ Integrate Tailwind CSS for styling

+ Add deployment config for GitHub Pages or Netlify

+👩‍💻 Author
+Shaik Syed Jafreen
+B.Tech – Computer Science & Technology
+MITS College, Rayachoty

+script-eslint`](https://typescript-eslint.io) in your project.